Selecting Custom Function

 After executing the operations the selected unit will be displayed on the wizard page.

-To edit the selected unit, click the Edit button in the unit's drop-down menu.
+To edit the selected unit, click the Edit button.
 After executing the operation the development environment page opens to edit the unit.

-To cancel the use of the selected unit, click the Delete button in the unit's drop-down menu.
+To cancel the use of the selected unit, click the Delete button in the drop-down list.

-1. Select the user function in the Function drop-down list.
+1. Select the custom function in the Function drop-down list.
 The list contains only the unit functions that have the required signature.

 2. If constant custom parameters are determined in the function signature, set their values in the Additional Parameter Values box.
 If there are several parameters, their values should be entered via comma.
 String parameters should be entered in quotation marks.